rtek1000/OB38S003-PANTILT-UNIT-FOR-CAMERA/README.md

 - Eclipse IDE Version: 2024-12 (4.34.0) Build id: 20241128-0757

 ### Note
 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

 - Please note that this code was adapted from an original code with predefined license.